Randoragon/dwm/README.md

 - Running custom scripts at startup
 - New layouts
 - Move and resize floating windows with keyboard shortcuts
+- Jump and move windows to adjacent tags

 ## Applied Patches